Kayla Tausche

 Kayla McCall Tausche (/ˈtaʊʃi/, born July 17, 1986) is an American broadcast journalist.
-She has reported for CNBC since 2011.
-She is one of the station's political reporters and is based in Washington, D.C.
+She reported for CNBC from 2011 to 2023.
+She was with CNN as senior White House correspondent from July 2023 to May 2025, and was based in Washington, D.C.

-Personal life
+Early life

 Tausche was born in Minneapolis, Minnesota.
-She graduated from Greater Atlanta Christian School in 2004.
+She graduated from Greater Atlanta Christian School in Norcross, Georgia in 2004.
 She then attended University of North Carolina at Chapel Hill, earning a bachelor's degree in 2008 in business journalism and international politics.
 She received honors for in-depth research for analyzing the way international newspapers covered the handover of Hong Kong from British to Chinese rule.

-While at UNC, Tausche was a member of the cheerleading team.
-According to her Twitter profile, she is now an avid marathon runner.
-Tausche sits on the alumni board of the University of North Carolina at Chapel Hill School of Journalism and Mass Communication.